dariansal/graphs-deep-learning-explainability/README.md

 Details of the models and their methodologies provided in **`model-reports/`**.
 However, for a quick summary, the MUTAG classification GIN had a test accuracy of 86.84%.
 Additionally, for the custom BA2MOTIF dataset, the test accuracies for the GCN, GIN, fine-tuned GCN, were 100%, 99.50%, and 100% respectively.

 ## Future Plans
+- [In Progress] Evaluate PGExplainer for the entire dataset
 - Implement PGExplainer from scratch
-- Research different graph explainability models
-- Research ways to solve the out-of-distribution (OOD) problems for training explainability models (explainable subgraphs are OOD when fed back into graph classification models)
+- Research different graph explainability models and approaches to solve the out-of-distribution (OOD) problems for training explainability models (i.e., explainable subgraphs are OOD when fed back into graph classification models)